NitinRana31/M1_March_2022_C-Project/1_Requirements/README.md

 Software requirement
 Operating system: Windows XP/ 2000/ Visual studio code/ 7/ 8/ 10.
 Front End: Microsoft Visual studio 2005.

+# Threats

+Public sector leaders are still less motivated in daily usage of MIS.
+Data loading from source systems are done manually and infrequently in certain cases and it has a negative impact on the availability of MIS reports.

 4 W'S and 1H
 # Where
 It is used for all colleges and school for maintaining the record

 # Who
 All school and colleges will benefit by having the record of all the students enrolled.
+It can also be used by many public as well as private sector banks.

 # When
 It can be used when the registration process is over.